openactive/feed-normaliser/docs/stage/validate-raw-data.md

     UPDATE raw_data SET validation_done=FALSE, validation_passed=FALSE, validation_results=NULL;

 This will leave all raw data still in the database, but will clear all data around validating that data.

+## To only validate some raw data

+### Stop the process early

+The process can be forcefully stopped at any point and the database will not be in a bad state.
+It will contain most work done up to the point you stop it.